-Creating the perfect illuminated yacht sign, lettering and nameplate
+Creating the perfect illuminated yacht sign, nameplates, lettering and logos

-Whether a new construction or a pre-owned yacht, its name and custom nameplate, lettering and signage becomes an extension of the yacht itself, and a way for the owner to express his or her individuality and signature style.
+Whether a new build or a brokerage-bought yacht, the nameplate, lettering and logos that make up the yacht sign becomes an important addition to the yacht itself, and a way for the owner to express their individuality and style.

 Yacht sign design: The yacht's name in lights

 With creativity and budget the only limitations to yacht sign design, if you can dream it, it’s often possible!

 According to Andrew Cohen of YACHTSIGN®, today’s new standard in professional yachting is having a custom-made yacht sign.

 In new-build design, the owner and his or her representatives will typically work closely with the yacht designer or builder to design the sign that best translates their vision, while changing the name of a pre-owned yacht will usually see the owner working directly with a professional sign maker to design and manufacture.

 Andrew said it best when he explained, “A yacht sign is the single, most identifiable feature of most yachts; it’s the thoughtful, personal mark of the owner and it’s got to be perfect.
 To the ownership, its jewellery.”